 Yes voters, on the whole, were less easily shocked by the spider-verruca images.

 In campaign that's been characterised as hope vs fear, that could have implications for both sides.

 Other political scientists are looking even deeper, not just into our minds but our brains.

 At Edinburgh University Professor Laura Cram is using a functional magnetic resonance imaging (fMRI) scanner to examine which parts of people's brains become active when faced with political choices.

 In one experiment she's asking her Scottish subjects to empathise with videos of people with shoulder pain.
 Can they rate how much pain they're in?

 What they don't know is that they've also been shown random, subliminal images.
 Sometimes they're blank, sometimes a Saltire; sometimes a St George's Cross.

 Will the flags affect their judgment?
 We'll have to wait until her final paper is published.
 But researchers in the US have been using similar methods for more than a decade.

 At Emory University in Atlanta, Professor Drew Westen put subjects in an fMRI machine during the 2004 presidential race between George W Bush and John Kerry.

-For Republicans and Democrats the task was the same: watch your preferred candidate contradicting himself, then try to explain what had been said.'No reasoning'
+For Republicans and Democrats the task was the same: watch your preferred candidate contradicting himself, then try to explain what had been said.